 Be careful when buying medication online

-They also took down 294 websites and removed 1,031 social media adverts online offering medicines illegally.
+As part of Operation Pangea, the MHRA also took down 294 websites and removed 1,031 social media adverts online offering non-coronavirus-related medicines illegally.

 Painkillers were among the medications seized in the UK, along with antidepressants and weight-loss products.